Game 2 Box Score

 Linfield starter Robert Vaughn was effective, but only lasted five innings and gave up six runs, none of which were earned.
 Andrew Villeneuve threw three scoreless innings of relief for the ‘Cats, and recorded two strikeouts and no walks, allowing just three hits.

-Tim Wilson (Jr., Redmond, Wash.) recorded three hits for the ‘Cats, and Nate McClellan (Jr., Shoreline, Wash.) added a pair.
+Tim Wilson recorded three hits for the ‘Cats, and Nate McClellan (Sr., Shoreline, Wash.) added a pair.